drivet/website/content/blog/miscellanea/blade-runner-2049.md

 I won't do that since I feel it's a symptom of a bigger problem.
-In any case, I'll note that while naked women parading about on gigantic, holographic billboards might be an utterly sexist form of advertising, it's also, unfortunately, very realistic.
-The kind of in-your-face t&a so prevalent in the world of *Blade Runner 2049* is a simple, straightforward extrapolation of the kind of advertising one sees today.
+In any case, I'll note that while naked women parading about on gigantic, holographic billboards might be an utterly sexist form of advertising, it's also, unfortunately, a very realistic one and the kind of in-your-face t&a so prevalent in the world of *Blade Runner 2049* is a simple, straightforward extrapolation of the kind of advertising one sees today.
 The future depicted in this world is not meant to be anything other than bleak.

 No, the film's biggest problem revolves around the use of a trope called ["Women in Refrigerators"][19].
 If you're not familiar with the term, it's